umutdinceryananer/Mobile-Game-Analytics-Pipeline/README.md

 ## Usage & Reproducibility

-This section explains **how to run the project endâ€'toâ€'end**, how SQL/Notebooks are wired, and where artifacts are exported.
-It is written to be **copyâ€'paste runnable** on a fresh machine.
+This section explains **how to run the project end'to'end**, how SQL/Notebooks are wired, and where artifacts are exported.
+It is written to be **copy'paste runnable** on a fresh machine.

 ---